jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 Can you tell from that snippet what values `x`, `y`, and `z` have at the end?
 Takes a moment to ponder, I would imagine.
 I'll end the suspense:

+//TODO Kyle: "click" rather than "ponder"?

 ```js
 console.log( x.y, y.y, z.y );		// 300 100 42
 ```

-The takeaway here: destructuring is great and can be very useful, but it's also a sharp sword that used unwisely can end up injuring (someone's brain).
+The takeaway here: destructuring is great and can be very useful, but it's also a sharp sword that can cause injury (to someone's brain) if used unwisely.

 ### Nested Destructuring